indigo423/blog.no42.org/themes/bilberry-hugo-theme/README.md

 ### Configuration

-To customize website according to your needs, edit the `config.toml` file in the site's root directory by adjusting the settings.
+To customize your website according to your needs, edit the `hugo.toml` file in the site's root directory by adjusting the settings.
 All parameters that need to be configured are commented out or disabled.

-The Algolia Search is enabled in the `config.toml` file that comes with the example site; therefore, if you don't plan to use it, disable it by setting the `algolia_search` property to `false`.
+The Algolia Search is enabled in the `hugo.toml` file that comes with the example site; therefore, if you don't plan to use it, disable it by setting the `algolia_search` property to `false`.

 ### Webserver